 The Gambling Licensing Policy is a statement of the principles Basildon Council applies when deciding to approve or reject licence applications for casinos and other gambling outlets.

 A copy of the policy can be downloaded from the related downloads section of this page.
-A hard copy of the policy document can be obtained on request, see contact details below.
+A hard copy of the policy document can be obtained on request.

 Gambling Premises Fees

 Downloadable:(see page 71)